Suleiman700/Forge_Stats_Mod_1.19.2/README.md

 A simple forge mod to help players with mining.

-Since mining can be annoying sometimes this mod will help you with that, It can detect the ores around you (in a radious of 10).
+Since mining can be annoying sometimes this mod will help you with that, It can detect the ores around you (in a radios of 10).

 This mod works in single-player, multi-player & realms.